-This season, Ludovic will return to conduct the Los Angeles Philharmonic and make his debut with the Minnesota Orchestra.
-He has regular relationships with the New York Philharmonic and Chicago Symphony and has also conducted the symphony orchestras in Cleveland and Philadelphia.
-Ludovic has a particularly strong connection with the Boston Symphony Orchestra having been Seiji Ozawa Fellowship Conductor in 2001 and subsequently appointed assistant conductor for the orchestra and their Music Director James Levine (2004-07).
+He also has a particularly strong connection with the Boston Symphony Orchestra having been the Seiji Ozawa Fellowship Conductor in 2001 at Tanglewood and subsequently appointed assistant conductor for the orchestra (2004-07).
 Since then he has conducted the orchestra in subscription concerts in Boston, at Tanglewood and on a tour to the west coast of America.

-In Europe, Ludovic will this season make his debut with the Vienna Symphony Orchestra, in the closing concert of the prestigious Wien Modern Festival.
-He will also make his debut with the Netherlands Radio and Helsinki Philharmonic Orchestras as well as returning to the Orchestre Philharmonique de Radio France.
-Last season’s engagements included the DSO Berlin and City of Birmingham Symphony Orchestra.
-He has also conducted the London Philharmonic Orchestra at the Royal Festival Hall in London and on tour in Germany.
-Other recent notable performances have included the Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, Tonhalle, Budapest Festival, Orchestre National de France, Danish National Symphony Orchestra and Tokyo Philharmonic Orchestras.
+Recent and future debuts include the Berliner Philharmoniker, Vienna Symphony (Wien Modern Festival) and the Yomiuri Nippon Symphony Orchestras.
+Ludovic has conducted the London Philharmonic Orchestra at the Royal Festival Hall in London and on tour in Germany.
+In 2017 he conducted the inaugural concerts of the National Youth Orchestra of China in New York and China.
+Other recent notable performances have included the New York Philharmonic, Chicago Symphony, Atlanta Symphony, Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, Tonhalle, Budapest Festival, Orchestre Philharmonique de Radio France, Helsinki Philharmonic, and Tokyo Philharmonic Orchestras.
 Ludovic served as conductor in residence with the Orchestre National de Lyon under David Robertson (2002-04).

-Ludovic Morlot was Chief Conductor of La Monnaie for three years (2012-2014).
-During this time he conducted several new productions including La Clemenza di Tito, Jenufa and Pelléas et Mélisande.
-Concert performances, both in Brussels and Aix-en-Provence, included repertoire by Beethoven, Stravinsky, Britten, Webern and Bruneau.
+Ludovic was Chief Conductor of La Monnaie for three years (2012-2014).
+During this time he conducted several new productions including La Clemenza di Tito, Jenufa and Pelléas et Mélisande as well as concert performances in both Brussels and at the Aix-en-Provence Easter Festival.

-Trained as a violinist, Ludovic studied conducting at the Royal Academy of Music in London and then at the Royal College of Music as recipient of the Norman del Mar Conducting Fellowship.
+Trained as a violinist, Ludovic studied conducting at the Pierre Monteux School (USA) with Charles Bruck and Michael Jinbo.
+He continued his education in London at the Royal Academy of Music and then at the Royal College of Music as recipient of the Norman del Mar Conducting Fellowship.
 Ludovic was elected a Fellow of the Royal Academy of Music in 2014 in recognition of his significant contribution to music.
 He is Chair of Orchestral Conducting Studies at the University of Washington School of Music in Seattle.